-As we enter the second week of the semester, it is again time to submit Progress Reports for our undergraduate students.
+As we are into the fourth week of the semester, it is time to submit Progress Reports for our undergraduate students.
 Progress Reports provide students with an indication of their performance.
 The information provided by you, the instructor, is shared with each student’s academic advisor.
 Combined efforts will provide the opportunity for timely intervention.

-- How: All instructors teaching undergraduate courses will receive an email invitation from SSC Campus, the week of September 10, to submit progress reports for all students.
+- How: All instructors teaching undergraduate courses will receive an email invitation from Navigate this week.

-- All reports will be directed to professional staff dedicated to student success including advisors and multi-cultural personnel.
+- All reports will be directed to professional staff dedicated to student success including advisors, success coaches, and coordinators.